 Each intern is assigned office space in affiliation with their Major Rotation.
 Office space is also available in the Department of Psychiatry and Behavioral Sciences for outpatient psychotherapy activities.
 A scheduling book is used to ensure that an intern has access to the required office space for regularly scheduled appointments.

 11. Library Privileges

 Interns have full access to all services at the Eastern Virginia Medical School library.
 These services include on-line computer literature searches (e.g., PSYCHSCAN, MEDLINE, CLINPSYCH), access to issues of all major journals available at the library, and photocopying.
 The library maintains an excellent inter-library loan system for volumes and materials not available at EVMS.

 12. Computer/Copier Equipment and Usage

 Computer resources at EVMS are available to interns for access to electronic health records, web access, e-mail communication and the analysis of data.
 Computer consultants are available to provide assistance as needed.
 EVMS uses the standard statistical analysis PC packages including SAS and SPSS.
 Three computers are located in the internship office for use, and computers are available in the Brickell Library as well.
 Computers are also available in each of the outpatient-training-clinic therapy rooms to access the Electronic Health Records of patients.
 In addition, laptop computers are available for checkout through the Internship Administrator.
 Support staff computers and printers are off-limits.

 A copy machine is located in the department's copy-room/mailroom, and there is a high-speed copier located in the main mailroom on the 7th floor.

-Approximately one week prior to the first week of the internship year, interns receive a general orientation to the Eastern Virginia Medical School Office of Graduate Medical Education, and specific orientation instructions related to the Clinical Psychology Internship Program.
+During the first week of the internship year, interns receive a general orientation to the Eastern Virginia Medical School Office of Graduate Medical Education, and specific orientation instructions related to the Clinical Psychology Internship Program.